wscnd/cloudwalk-tests-software-engineer/README.md

 - [ ] Self-kills (do not count as kills).
 - [ ] Ensure `total_kills` includes all deaths (player and `<world[Killer_ID=1022]>`).
 - [ ] Accurate handling of self-kills and deaths.
+- [ ] Classify Kills by Death Cause.

 ### Group data